Redcolaborar/Red-Colaborar/wp-content/plugins/bp-profile-search/readme.txt

 Security release, please update immediately!

 = 4.3 =
-Note: If you, or your theme, are using a modified 4.2.x or 4.3 template, you have to edit and update it to the current template structure before upgrading.
+Note: If you, or your theme, are using a modified 4.2.x template, you have to edit and update it to the current template structure before upgrading.
 If you haven't modified the built-in templates instead, you can upgrade safely.

 = 4.1 =
-Note: If you are upgrading from version 4.0.x, you have to update your existing forms with your directory page selection.
+Note: If you are upgrading from version 4.0.x, you have to update your existing forms adding your directory page selection.
 Go to *Users -> Profile Search*, *Edit* each form, select its *Form Action (Results Directory)* and *Update*.

 = 4.0 =
 Note: BP Profile Search version 4 is not compatible with version 3.
 When you first upgrade to version 4, you have to reconfigure your BP Profile Search forms and widgets, and modify any BP Profile Search shortcodes and *do_action* codes you are using.